Here it is - All the latest!

 2016 SCHEDULE IS NOW POSTED (See Schedule tab)

 Hello Fresno Bass Club Members,

-First out of the money award and a free tournament entry sponsored by Ed’s Marine is Joe Alanis
+5th place and 1st out of the money award sponsored by Ed’s Marine was Gary Jue!

 We're doing great, averaging 20 boats per tournament!

 The first of two Delta’s is now behind us.
 The weather cooperated with weather that was just plain great.
 Of course you couldn’t believe the weather forecast, calling for 15 mile per hour winds.